jean-roland/LCSF_Doc/index.md

 * `Byte Array`

 All the number types have fixed sizes of respectively (1, 2 and 4 bytes).
-Strings must be null terminated, therefore their sizes are implicit.
+Strings must be null-terminated, therefore their sizes are implicit.

-### Command Sequences
+### Command Sequence

 Protocols don't have an intrinsic notion of sequences.
 They must be handled at the application level, using a state machine or something similar.

-### Good Practices
+### Good Practice

-Creating your protocol and defining the different commands and attributes is not trivial and there is multiple way to do one thing.
+Creating your protocol and defining the different commands and attributes is not trivial and there is many ways to do one thing.
 This is why we propose the following good practices:

 * As a good practice, to respect strict self-containment of protocol layers, if you have an attribute type of undetermined size like byte array (e.g. a file data attribute), you must accompany it with a size attribute (e.g. a `uint32` file size attribute).
 One exception of this would be if you have fixed length array in your protocol (e.g. a sha1 digest will always be 20 bytes) as the attribute itself will imply the size of the array.
 * An attribute can only appear once in a command or as a sub-attribute.
-Therefore, if you need to send multiple similar data, you should consider using an array attribute to regroup them.
+Therefore, if you need to send multiple similar pieces of data, you should consider using an array attribute to regroup them.

 ### Wrapping-up